Henri Ghéon: Biography

 He served as an army doctor in the First World War.
 During this period he regained his Catholic faith, as described in his work L'homme né de la guerre (The Man Born from the War).
 His conversion was bound up with a devoutly Catholic naval officer, Pierre Dominique Dupouey, whom he met only three times in the space of a few weeks, but who impressed him greatly.
 It was again Gide who was the occasion for this fateful encounter: when Ghéon left for the Belgian front, Gide urged him to try to find Dupouey, who had once been his disciple and with whom he still corresponded.
 On Holy Saturday, 1915, Dupouey was killed in action on the Yser.
-By Christmas, Ghéon had returned to the Catholic faith.
+By Christmas, Ghéon had returned to the Catholic faith and rejected his former homosexual life as sinful.

 He founded the "Compagnons de Notre Dame" (Companions of Our Lady), a sort of amateur theatre confraternity of young people, for which he wrote over 60 plays, usually on episodes from the Gospel or the lives of the saints.
 Ghéon's plays had clear similarities with the medieval mystery and miracle plays.
 The Companions of Our Lady performed with success in Paris and throughout France, as well as in Belgium, Holland and Switzerland, and Ghéon was awarded a prize for his work by the Académie française.
 He also wrote poems, saints' biographies, and novels, among them a three-part work, Les Jeux de l'enfer et du ciel (Games of Hell and Heaven), centred on the Curè d'Ars.

 Ghéon died of cancer in a Paris clinic on 13 June 1944, a week after the Allied landing in Normandy and six days after the opening of his most recent play, Saint Gilles.